Undergraduate Research

 With faculty guidance, advanced upper division students (minimum 3.0 overall; 3.5 major GPA) write an extended research paper.
 This is a two quarter project, intended as a transition into graduate school, culminating in a c.
 20-page research paper suitable for use as a writing sample.
 Students pursuing an honors thesis also have the following opportunities:

-Visit the Department Honors Program for more information on admission to the Program and submitting an Honors Thesis.
+Visit the Department Honors Program for more information on admission to the Program and submitting an Honors Thesis or Honors Capstone Project.